Jonathan Guinness, 3rd Baron Moyne

-Jonathan Bryan Guinness, 3rd Baron Moyne (born 16 March 1930), is a British peer and businessman.
+Jonathan Bryan Guinness, 3rd Baron Moyne (born 16 March 1930), is a British peer, businessman and writer.
 A member of the Guinness family, he is the elder of the two sons of Bryan Guinness, 2nd Baron Moyne, and his first wife Diana Mitford (later Lady Mosley).
-Until his retirement, he was a merchant banker with Messrs Leopold Joseph.
+Until his retirement, he was a non-executive director of Guinness plc and a merchant banker with Messrs Leopold Joseph.

 Early life

 Guinness was educated at Eton College and the University of Oxford.
 He worked as a journalist and then as a merchant banker.
-From 1970 to 1974 he was a Leicestershire County Councillor.
+From 1970 to 1974 he was a member of Leicestershire County Council.

 Conservative Party

 Guinness stood twice unsuccessfully as a parliamentary candidate for the Conservative Party, at both the 1973 Lincoln by-election (notable for the election of Dick Taverne) and the 1976 Coventry North West by-election.